KenzyApp/Unit-1-Homework-Case-Study/README.md

 **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**
 >Remitly has a solution that provides access to their services anytime, anywhere.
 That is the benefit and unfair advantage of developing a service that consists entirely online.
 They also provide multiple options for how the money is received.
 They even offer home delivery, where money can be delivered to the recipient's home in a few days.
 For example, during the pandemic banks took a hit in the remittance market.
 The market was expected to decline about 20% in 2020.
 However, Remitly actually saw customer growth.
 This is due to the uniqueness of what they offer.

-**Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**
+**Which technologies are they currently using, and how are they implementing them?**
 >Remitly is currently an app for smartphones as well as a website.
 They utilize technologies such as jQuery, NGINX, React, Java, BootStrap, CodeIgniter, and more.